-93. The bank shall grant loans / financing for purchase of a plot, provided a declaration is obtained from the borrowers that they intend to construct a house on the said plot, with the help of bank finance or otherwise, within such period as laid down by the bank in its policy.
+90. Bank finance may be granted for purchase of a plot, provided a declaration is obtained from the borrower that he intends to construct a house on the said plot, with the help of bank finance or otherwise, within such period as may be laid down by the banks themselves.